 |Gary Cooper, "seated"|

 It's over my head and leaking into the above floor for the croquet scene.
-Are the flamingo croquet mallets are drugged real flamingos who stiffen when they try to play dead, or just limpid puppets, or dead flamingos in the process of rigor mortis?
-Like gramps in TEXAS CHAINSAW MASSACRE (1974), their in-betweenness is what makes them so creepy awesome.
-Then there's the way the white queen says "better" over and over like a mantra until the word slowly turns into a sheep 'baaa'-ter and she dissolves into a sheep selling a giant egg which Alice stares at until it turns into W.C.
-Fields as a giant Humpty, demanding she stop staring at him like he was an egg, and state her name and her business --at that point the water goes up my chimney and hits the bell.
+Ask yourself, are their croquet mallets drugged flamingos who stiffen when they try to play dead, just limpid puppets, or dead flamingos in the process of rigor mortis?
+Like gramps in TEXAS CHAINSAW MASSACRE (1974), they waver between all three, and it's in that in-betweenness wherein they become truly creepy.
+Then there's the way the white queen says "better" over and over like a mantra until the word slowly turns into a sheep 'baaa'-ter and she dissolves into a sheep selling a giant egg, which Alice stares at until it turns into W.C.
+Fields as a giant Humpty, demanding she stop staring at him like he was an egg, and state her name and her business.
+At that point the water goes up my chimney and hits the bell.
 A winna!

-Bringing as he does the same sense of deadpan fluid riffing absurdity that made his MILLION DOLLAR LEGS and DIPLOMANIACS scripts so pitch Paramount perfect, I'm not sure if adapter Mankiewicz ever tried mescaline or reefer or anything, but I wouldn't be surprised if he had.
+Bringing as he does the same sense of deadpan fluid riffing absurdity that made his MILLION DOLLAR LEGS and DIPLOMANIACS scripts so pitch-Paramount perfect, I'm not sure if adapter Mankiewicz ever tried mescaline or reefer or anything, but I wouldn't be surprised if he had.
 For he's aces at nailing the freestyle way staring at something long enough turns it into something else, or saying any word more than once or twice renders the words themselves alive and fluid, strange and absurd.
-It could be the bad trip 1933 YELLOW SUBMARINE and maybe in the way it's those atop-linked European kids movie imports finally breaking through their acid-burnt bonds of language, persona and time.
+Taken as a whole, this 1933 ALICE could be the bad trip counterpoint to YELLOW SUBMARINE and like that film it's also the perfect guide to tripping, offering the same sage counsel employed by any good 'guide':

-And don't worry some dark corner of Wonderland is going to ensnare you, for the flux works both ways--nothing can keep you--whether you want to be kept or not--all things are transitional.
+The sage advice: Don't try to recapture the sense of where you just were, are, or what size you are or where you're 'meant' to be or where you will wind up next.
+Let go of trying to judge or control anything that happens.
+Most of all, don't worry what those words someone spoke at you, don't try to nail words to the cross of meaning for they'll wiggle farther away the harder you try.
+Don't try to reclaim the perception of yourself and the world you had before you started to 'get off.'
+A wilder weirder more wondrous world is yours as long as you don't try to own it, tie it down, recreate it, or control it.
+Don't worry some dark corner of Wonderland is going to ensnare you, for the flux of constant change works both ways: Nothing can keep you--whether you want to be kept or not--all things are transitional.
 Nothing can last or be returned now that you're finally loosened from the bonds of self, language, and linear time.
-When you wind up were you started the old 'you' won't be there to welcome this new you anymore than a spring husk of a summer cicada.
-If you can let go of needing even a single line back to sanity, can throw that last breadcrumb thread into the wind and fall fall fall, then Hole in One, baby.
+Just accept this truth: when you wind up were you started, you still won't be 'back' - the old 'you' won't be there to welcome you, any more than a spring husk of a summer cicada welcomes or endorses the thing that steps out of it.
+So if you can let go of needing even a single string back to sanity, if you can throw that last breadcrumb thread into the wind and fall fall fall, then Hole-in-One, baby.
 You're awake for the first time again, and ready for a whole looking glass country of archetypal forces to reshape what seemed so mundane before you left.
 It's all real, and you were there, Uncle Gus in your patched pants, and oh Auntie Em, there's no place like home's...

 in a mirror...

 until the illusion of its 2D space deepens inward

 and you can crawl inside